The book "The Art of Braiding Bread" has been updated on 05-11-2013.

 If you thought braiding dough was uncomplicated or straightforward you would not be looking at these lines now.
 In the book we start with the most basic of braids, the one with 3 strands, and then patiently and progressively go up to any number of them, with practical step by step description of the process.
 Braids have been classified systematically so now it is easy to refer to a particular braid and compare it with other ones.

-There are Quick Reference Guides for some braids, which you can print out and have at hand when braiding.
-The book offers something for even proficient bread braiders; some chapters present a challenge, in video form, in which braiding is carried to the professional level.
-The book is eminently visual, illustrated with 361 diagram enhanced pictures.
+The book is eminently visual, illustrated with more than 690 diagram enhanced pictures and 28 videos.
 The game plans can be replicated at home at your own pace.
 Nothing is taken for granted, and you can try the procedures over and over again until you COMPREHEND them.
 Furthermore, if you don’t succeed today, come back tomorrow.

 Thank You